 Food in Ancient Egypt

 Had the food not been as rich, the empires would not have lasted as long as they did.
 Generally speaking, there was a lot of Egyptian food and drink in these ancient times.
-It was just a lot harder to prepare than it is in modern society.
+It was a lot harder to prepare than it is in modern society.

 Although no recipes from the times remain, we have a fair idea of how Egyptian food was prepared thanks to dioramas and other objects left in tombs.
-Another important key to finding information about the courses of ancient Egyptians is the artwork left behind.
+Another essential key to finding information about the courses of ancient Egyptians is the artwork left behind.

 Egyptian Food from Ancient Traditions to Modern Cuisine